October 3-6, 2025

 End User Perspectives on Consultant Value

-This session will cover end user expectations of the consultant community, particularly with how they can bring true business value to the organization.
-It will contrast contracted consultant services with in-house staff and/or preferred integrator(s).
-How do users measure the success of their security programs and value provided?
-How should they?
+This session delves into the expectations that end users have for the consultant community, with a particular focus on how consultants can deliver tangible business value to the organization.
+It will draw a contrast between contracted consultant services and in-house staff and/or preferred integrator(s).
+The discussion will explore how users evaluate the success of their security programs and the value provided by external consultants.
+Additionally, it will examine how users should ideally measure the effectiveness of their security initiatives and the contributions made by consultants.

 Specifications & Projects